tsonak23/SuperMarket_Vs_Quick_Commerce_Spend_Comparison/README.md

 # SuperMarket_Vs_Quick_Commerce_Spend_Comparison

 🔖 Project Title:
 Supermarket Vs Quick Commerce Customer Spends Behaviour Dashboard : This dashboard focuses on the patterns of customer's expenditure on diffrent product categories.
-ALso, it tries to cover relation between customer spend with reference to delivery time.
+Also, it tries to cover relation between customer spend with reference to delivery time.

 📝 Short Description/Purpose: